What would I owe if my host’s car is damaged during my trip?

 Turo presented this amount to Jeff’s insurer, Mighty Insurance.
 Mighty Insurance subtracted Jeff’s $1,000 deductible from the bill as well as the $150 related costs and fees, which they did not cover.
 Mighty Insurance paid $900 of the damages.
 Since there was still a balance due, Turo presented Jeff with a final invoice for $650.

 Total damage of $2,050 - Insurance payment of $900 = $1,150 total owed - $500 damage deposit = $650 final invoice.

 Why was I charged more for a damage claim than my host was paid?

 Keep in mind that host and guest protection plans are separate.
 You’re responsible for eligible damage costs up to the limit of the protection plan you choose.
 You agree to take financial responsibility for damage to and accidents involving your host’s vehicle during the reservation period.
 The amount a host receives for a damage claim is based on the plan they chose.
 It does not affect the amount you may owe.
 See the real-life example below of the way host and guest protection plans operate separately during a claim.
-Protection plans available to hosts in Canada and the UK don’t have deductibles, so guests charges would not exceed host payments and the examples that follow aren’t applicable to guests in those regions.
+Protection plans available to hosts in Canada don’t have deductibles, so guests charges would not exceed host payments and the examples that follow aren’t applicable to guests in those regions.

 Mary is a frequent guest with Turo in the US and always purchases the Minimum protection plan.
 This limits her financial responsibility to $3,000 out of pocket for amounts not covered by her own insurance.
 During a recent trip, a hit-and-run driver lightly rear-ended Mary, causing $900 in damage to the host’s car.
 Turo evaluated the claim and determined that the damage occurred during the trip and is within the scope of the protection plans.
 Given that, Turo charged Mary an initial damage deposit of $500 after the claim was filed.